Rfkgaming89/discord-email-notification/README.md

 docker-compose up
 ```

+### 7. Python Setup Instructions

+For details on running the Email Notifier for Discord using Python, please check out the [main GitHub repository](https://github.com/Rfkgaming89/discord-email-notification) and refer to the Python setup section.

-Feel free to reach out if you have questions or run into issues.
-Enjoy the setup!
+Feel free to reach out if you have any questions or run into any issues.
+Enjoy your setup!

 ---